 Every year in Minnesota tobacco use is responsible for 6,300 deaths and $3 billion in preventable health care costs.
 The Physician Advocacy Network is committed to supporting policies that reduce the harm of tobacco in Minnesota communities.
-In 2017, the Physician Advocacy Network helped pass 8 local level tobacco prevention policies in Minnesota.
+Since 2017, the Physician Advocacy Network helped pass 12 local level tobacco prevention policies in Minnesota.
 Learn more about our policy priorities below.

 Menthol-flavored tobacco products are one of the tobacco industry's most important products, but most people have no idea how and why menthol became the industry's secret weapon for getting kids hooked and keeping tobacco the #1 cause of preventable cause of death and disease in Minnesota.
 The Physician Advocacy Network advocates for policies that restrict youth access to menthol tobacco.